1451 Peters Mountain Road Dauphin PA 17018 phone: 717-921-8100 fax: 717-921-8276

 Phase I

-Water in Pond B (below) is less orange, indicating that less iron hydroxide is present in the water.
+Pond A is the first pond in a series of 3treatment stages.
+Pond B (below) is less orange, indicating that less iron hydroxide is present in the water.

 Water flows down a rock-lined channel from Pond A to Pond B. The rock lining prevents erosion.